-Originally from Memphis, Tennessee, when he was a school psychologist in the Dallas Independent School District, DeMarquis Hayes thought Dallas would be a two- to five-year stop.
+As a school psychologist in the Dallas Independent School District who originated from Memphis, Tennessee, DeMarquis Hayes, Ph.D., thought Dallas would be a two- to five-year stop.
 All these years later, he still loves being in Texas.
 Hayes enjoys working in academia and has been at A&M-Commerce since 2012.
-He takes great pride in training school psychologists who make a difference in the lives of children and families on a daily basis.
-During his downtime, Hayes enjoys working out with his wife at Camp Gladiator.
-In fact, he played high school football and ran track, competing in 110m high hurdles on a team that won back-to-back state championships!
+He takes great pride in training school psychologists who make a difference in the lives of children and families daily.
+During his downtime, Hayes enjoys exercising with his wife at Camp Gladiator.
+He played high school football and ran track, competing in 110m high hurdles on a team that won back-to-back state championships!

 A Conversation With Dr. Hayes